mcamaya/mcamaya/README.md

 <div align="center">

 # 💫 About Me:
 I am currently pursuing a career as a web developer at Campus, a high-performance training center.
-I am eager to enhance my skills and advance professionally, and I am currently focused on learning Javascript and PHP.
+I am eager to enhance my skills and advance professionally, and I am currently focused on learning Node.js and React.
 Outside of work, I enjoy nature, art, and meeting new people.

 ## 🌐 Socials: